MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/antivirus-exclusions.md

 The following is a non-comprehensive list of possible symptoms:

-- Remote site system components are not installed.
-SiteComp.log, Distmgr.log, hman.log or other Configuration Manager log files may contain errors such as error 80070005.
+- Remote site system components aren't installed.
+SiteComp.log, Distmgr.log, hman.log, or other Configuration Manager log files may contain errors such as error 80070005.
-- The Configuration Manager client cannot be installed by using Client Push.
+- The Configuration Manager client can't be installed by using Client Push.
 - Client inventory information is inaccurate, missing, or out-of-date.
 - Backlogs occur in the *Install_Directory*\Program Files\Microsoft Configuration Manager\Inboxes folders.
-- Software Center is not populated by deployed software on client systems, or does not start.
-Also, the CCMRepair.log file may contain errors that resemble the following:
+- Software Center is not populated by deployed software on client systems, or doesn't start.
+Also, the CCMRepair.log file may contain errors that resemble the following example:

   > Database verification failed with result: 0x80004005 but DB: C:\Windows\CCM\filename.sdf could be opened, skipping DB repair.

-- Software that is deployed to clients cannot be installed.
+- Software that is deployed to clients can't be installed.
 - Compliance data for software deployments is inaccurate.

 ## Exclusions

-To prevent such problems, we recommend that you add the following real-time protection exclusions.
+To prevent such problems, we recommend that you add the following real-time protection exclusions:

 ### Default Installation Folders